-I have written a piece on how to go about organizing book clubs for kids- they are a great way to get youngsters interested in reading.
+Book clubs for kids are a great way to get youngsters interested in reading.
 You can do book groups virtually too, but there is something to be said for the social interaction that comes with meeting face to face with others who have read the same book.

 It’s important to find a book group that you gel with.
-I’ve had some good and bad experiences with book groups in the past.
-If people don’t read the book, it annoys me and is like a rock in my shoe.
+Good and bad experiences with can happen with book groups.
+If people don’t read the book, it can be annoying.

 A book group does not have to be formal, and it can be very small.
 A family can have its own book club.

 The goal is to make it social as well as intellectual.

 A major benefit of reading great books is the opportunity to connect with other people who have read them.
 It’s all about sharing.
 If you want to get more into classics, connect with others.